 Step 1:

-Wiring 12v Batteries Together
+Wiring 12V Batteries Together

-If you don’t know how many batteries you need, check out the articles below to learn more:
+If you have multiple batteries, you will first need to wire them together.
+If you don’t know which type of batteries you want or how many batteries you need, check out the articles below to learn more:

 More than likely, you will need more than one battery.
 So in this section, we discuss how to wire multiple batteries together in parallel, as shown in the diagram below.